Can a working model railway be built for £35? I’m going to try and I’ll give £100 to charity if I fail.

 Very simply, to build a fully operational model railway for £35.

 Gauge, size etc decisions don’t really matter and will come later.
-It must, however, be a model railway with track, trains, buildings and scenery and on a permanent/semi-permanent baseboard of some kind.
+It must, however, be a model railway with tracks, trains, buildings and scenery and on a permanent/semi-permanent baseboard of some kind.
 This is not about making a train set on the floor or table.

-As said, this is going to take some doing but through a combination of DIY and scratch building (making models from scratch), clever buying and borrowing techniques from the pioneers of the hobby I’m confident I can achieve this.
+As said, this is going to take some doing but through a combination of DIY and scratch building (making models from scratch), and clever buying and borrowing techniques from the pioneers of the hobby I’m confident I can achieve this.

 There’s really only one main rule: when finished by Christmas 2017 I’ll have a working model railway, on a permanent base, with buildings, scenery, track, electrics, controller and trains and have spent no more than £35.

 I’ve excluded tools, paints and glues from this as they have other uses but that’s it.
 Everything else is to be recorded and included in the final price.